-I am a Postdoctoral Research Fellow in Smart Cities at the University of Sydney.
+I am a Postdoctoral Research Fellow in Smart Cities in the School of Architecture, Design, and Planning at the University of Sydney.
 In 2016, I finished my PhD in the "Human and Social Dimensions of Science and Technology" from Arizona State University.

 I critically analyse the techno-politics of "smart systems" that are data-driven, networked, and (semi-)automated.
 My research focuses on three broad aspects related to the design and use of technology: interests, imperatives, and impacts.
 Whose interests are represented, who’s included, who benefits?
 And whose interests are erased, who’s excluded, who loses?
-What are the ideologies, principles, and goals that drive how and why technology is deployed?
-How does technology impact people's lives and shape different places like our homes and cities.
-Combined with an interdisciplinary approach that includes technology studies, political economy, and urban geography, these questions guide how I study smart systems.
+What are the ideologies, values, and goals that drive how and why technology is used?
+How does technology impact our lives and the places we live: workplaces, homes, and cities?
+With an interdisciplinary approach that includes technology studies, political economy, and urban geography, these questions guide how I study smart systems.

 I am also a freelance writer.
 I've published features, op-eds, and book reviews about the politics/ethics of technology for many popular media outlets, such as The Guardian, The Nation, and Al Jazeera America.
 See the media articles tab for a list of my pubs.
 If you want to commission work, please contact me via email or twitter.